Install and Deploy - Linux

 sudo chmod -R 700 /opt/bitwarden

-Set the bitwarden user ownership of the
+Set the bitwarden user as owner of the

 sudo chown -R bitwarden:bitwarden /opt/bitwarden